Fr0sT-Brutal/awesome-pascal/README.md

 // *Second link points to an adapted version for newest compiler versions.*

 * [StringSimilarity](https://github.com/chaosben/theunknownones).
 Package designed for some fuzzy and phonetic string comparison algorithms.
 So far implemented are the following algorithms: DamerauLevenshtein, Koelner Phonetik, SoundEx, Metaphone, DoubleMetaphone, NGram, Dice, JaroWinkler, NeedlemanWunch, SmithWatermanGotoh, MongeElkan.

-* [STOMP Client](https://github.com/danieleteti/delphistompclient).
-STOMP client for Embarcadero Delphi and FreePascal.
-The project can use INDY (Delphi) or Synapse (Delphi or FreePascal).

 * [PubSub Chimera](https://code.google.com/p/pubsubchimera).
 Open Source (MIT License) library for Delphi which provides a fast and cross platform PubSub and Message Queue implementation under a license that doesn't suck.